The Wake Up Call

 All of these are an essential part of “securing the patient journey” and we need to come to terms with these devices having “non-baselined” internal and external connectivity with each other and cloud solutions as healthcare organizations adopt new versions of patient centred care delivery models.

 Furthermore, utilization management data can be leveraged not only to improve operational efficiency, it can also be a contextual lens to help analyse data for threat impacts by specialty or revenue impacts by type of procedure, thereby, for the first time allowing security teams to have a truly objective view into operational impacts of security incidents.

 Risk frameworks, response tactics, threat models are only marginally effective in absence of an actual testing methodology.
 To reduce the impact of these attacks and improve response effectiveness, there is no substitute for actual simulations and testing of workflow disruptions or system outages.
 Organizations that prioritize these efforts as part of normal business operations are able to weigh their risk maps and take into account data such as how long it took systems to be recovered, what was the user impact to “degraded performance”, and did the partnerships for resources and technology work as intended.
 Practiced over time, the muscle memory and lessons learned from these drills and tests can serve as the bedrock upon which organizational resiliency transcends any attack on their environment.

 We at Armis, are committed to helping our healthcare customers realize the vision where risk management and continuity of operations can exist symbiotically and that with proper investment and sense of urgency we can make information security an organic extension of the clinical risk management process.
 Our white papers Armis use cases for healthcare and Operational considerations to drive cyber resilience offer a view on how Armis can help you implement a cohesive medical device security strategy.

-If you’d like to learn more about how the Armis platform can help address your Medical Device Security sign up for a 30 minute live demo here.
+If you’d like to learn more about how the Armis platform can help address your Medical Device Security, sign up for a 30 minute live healthcare demo.